 How much of the historical 7% per year equity risk premium could have been risk compensation for disasters that just happened not to have occurred?

-Top Summaries in CFA Digest of 2016
+Top Summaries in CFA Institute Journal Review of 2016

 Investigating the correlation between accruals and cash flows, the authors show that it has diminished constantly and significantly since the 1960’s.
 This decline is mainly explained by increases in such non-timing-related accruals as one-time and nonoperating items and frequency of losses.